 But just beyond the beach lie the some of the world’s largest lakeshore dunes, including Mount Baldy, a 125-foot “living dune.”
 Come visit and find out what sets a living dune apart from other dunes.
 Walk among native wild lupines blooming along the Inland Marsh Trail at the Indiana Dunes National Lakeshore-and perhaps spot rare Karner blue butterflies sipping nectar from their flowers.
 Visit one of the Dunes Region’s many historic sites and museums.
 Explore the grounds of the beautiful Coffee Creek Watershed Preserve, or watch for shorebirds and waterfowl along one of the many lakeshore beaches.

 In the Dunes Region of the Beyond the Beach Discovery Trail, you’ll find 29 great sites to explore.
 Learn more about them below.
 For the Dunes Region itinerary suggestions, click here.

-Indiana Dunes Visitor Center has been added to your travel planner!
+Indiana Dunes Tourism has been added to your travel planner!